One of my favorite things to include in any bouquet is some kind of edible ingredient, and the more recognizable the

-‘Zeolights’ is a garden standout with a dark reddish-brown eye and apricot-peach petals that have a rusty reverse side.
+‘Zeolights’ (pictured above) is a garden standout with a dark reddish-brown eye and apricot-peach petals that have a rusty reverse side.
 These abundant bloomers have tall, strong stems and are a fantastic addition to market bouquets and large arrangements.
 The warm peachy flowers look as if they are glowing in the vase.

 If you haven’t already enjoyed salads with marigold petals, you’re in for a surprising treat.
 Marigolds have been used as a stand-in for saffron, and they make a colorful addition to omelets, rice, and soups.

-We offer two miniature-flowered varieties that reach over 30 inches (76 cm) and are loaded with dozens of penny-sized glowing blooms.
+We offer two miniature-flowered varieties that reach over 30 in (76 cm) and are loaded with dozens of penny-size, glowing blooms.

-‘Tangerine Gem’ has tangerine blooms with darker orange centers, and Starfire Mix has shades of red, orange, and gold, with numerous color variations and bicolors.
-The ferny foliage is wilt-resistant and scented, making these varieties a summer bouquet staple.
+‘Tangerine Gem’ has tangerine blooms with darker orange centers, and Starfire Mix (pictured above) has shades of red, orange, and gold, with numerous color variations and bicolors.
+The ferny foliage is wilt resistant and scented, making these varieties summer bouquet staples.

 Start seed indoors in trays 4 to 6 weeks before last frost; transplant out after all danger of frost has passed.
 Marigolds can also be direct-seeded once weather has warmed.

-Harvest for bouquets when one-third to one-half of the flowers on a spray are open.
+Harvest for bouquets when flowers are half-open.
 Stems will last 7 to 10 days in the vase.

-Every generation loves pansies.
-A generous sprinkling of fresh petals and flowers add color and delight to salads or any dish.
+Every generation loves pansies (pictured above).
+A generous sprinkling of fresh petals and flowers adds color and delight to salads or any dish.
 If you’re ambitious, you can learn to make candied pansy flowers for exquisite cake garnishes—or just use fresh florets as decoration.

-Pansies can actually grow tall enough to be used as cut flowers; we regularly harvest stems that are 8 to 12 inches (20 to 30.5 cm) long, with some even stretching to 15 inches (38 cm).
+Pansies can actually grow tall enough to be used as cut flowers; we regularly harvest stems that are 8 to 12 in (20 to 30 cm) long, with some even stretching to 15 in (38 cm).

 It’s best to start pansy seed indoors in trays 10 to 12 weeks before last frost.
 Seeds require darkness to germinate, so lightly cover.